-The sacraments include Anointing, Baptism, Confirmation, First Eucharist, Matrimony and Reconciliation.
+The sacraments include Anointing, Baptism, Confirmation, First Eucharist, Matrimony and Confession.

 Hover over the images to view more information.